Venetian Expo & Convention Center Parking 2023 Fee & Valet

 Yet while it’s arguable which is technically closer, there is no debate over which is the nicer facility.
 Hands down, the Palazzo parking garage is larger, and more easily accessible than the Venetian’s.

 The Palazzo’s 4 story underground parking garage has 4,000 parking spaces.
-This is typically enough for all but the largest conventions, given that a majority of attendees fly into Las Vegas and take taxis or shuttles to the Sands Expo.
+This is typically enough for all but the largest conventions, given that a majority of attendees fly into Las Vegas and take taxis or shuttles to the Venetian Expo.

 Directions to the underground parking at the Palazzo are pretty easy.
 You can either use the self-parking entrances from the Strip, or from Sands Avenue.

 From the Strip, you’ll just drive northbound, turning right into the Palazzo’s entrance, (under the arched signage), where staying in the right lane will lead you down to the resort’s self-parking garage.